I want you to finish a book!

 At the start, I searched my soul, wondering why I wanted to publish a book (something Veronica urged me to do) and I found I didn't care about being famous or making it a career.
 Famous might be nice but, then again, perhaps it wouldn't.
 That realization took a lot of pressure off me; I could just enjoy the act of storytelling.
 I realized if just one person read my work and found it entertaining then I would satisfy my desire to write.
 If I helped someone use their imagination while utilizing my own I had a win-win proposition.

 I am not a well known author but I am an avid storyteller.
 I love creating a world, populating it, then filling it with meaning.
-As of this writing I have self-published 9 books using Amazon's Kindle Direct Publishing (KDP) and Createspace.
-I have sold just under 200 copies worldwide; not stellar but satisfying none-the-less.
-All of my works have been placed on Goodreads.
+I have self-published 15 books using Amazon's Kindle Direct Publishing (KDP) and Createspace.
+I have sold over 300 copies worldwide; not stellar but satisfying none-the-less.
+Many of my works have been placed on Goodreads.
 This is a site where readers have a place to recommend books they've read.
 The fact someone who read one of my books took the time to place the title on the Goodreads website means a lot to me.
 It doesn't mean it was a fantastic book, it means it was a good read.

 I have found there is no standard, or set, way of getting a book out of your head and into print.
 Veronica does not use the same method I employ and she is very successful.
 There are numerous guides, how-to books, and websites (like mine) offering differing opinions on how to finish and publish a book.
 What really matters, though, is what works for you.